iamericfletcher/awesome-r-learning-resources/readme.md

 - [Subreddit - r/Rlanguage - R Programming Language](https://www.reddit.com/r/Rlanguage/new/) - A Reddit subreddit focused on implementing the `R` programming language for statistics and data science.
 - [Subreddit - r/programming - The R Project for Statistical Computing](https://www.reddit.com/r/rprogramming/) - A Reddit subreddit focused on using `R` for statistical computing.
 - [Syntax equivalents: base R vs Tidyverse](https://tavareshugo.github.io/data_carpentry_extras/base-r_tidyverse_equivalents/base-r_tidyverse_equivalents.html) - A detailed comparison of `base R` and `tidyverse` by Hugo Tavares.
-- [Think Like a Programmer: An Introduction to Creative Problem Solving](https://www.academia.edu/30403294/Think_Like_a_Programmer_pdf) - Author: V. Anton Spraul.
+- [Think Like a Programmer: An Introduction to Creative Problem Solving](https://www.academia.edu/30403294/Think_Like_a_Programmer_pdf) - Author V. Anton Spraul breaks down the ways that programmers solve problems.

 ## Blogs

+> Blogs that will help you improve your R programming skills.

 - [Avery Robbins](https://www.avery-robbins.com) - By Avery Robbins.
 - [Tony ElHabr](https://tonyelhabr.rbind.io/) - By Tony ElHabr.
 - [Cédric Scherer](https://cedricscherer.netlify.app/) - By Cédric Scherer.